Sidekiq Middleware for Job Prioritization

 }.freeze

-raw_priority = job['args'].first&.fetch(:priority, 'default')
+raw_priority = job['args'].first&.fetch('priority', 'default')

-target_queue = TIER_MAP.fetch(raw_priority, 'background_queue')
+target_queue = TIER_MAP.fetch(raw_priority.to_s, 'background_queue')

-# Override queue assignment before execution begins
+# Override queue assignment before the job enters Redis

 job['queue'] = target_queue